-By the time the federal government started sending out stimulus checks the week of April 13, scammers already had been preying on people who had been waiting on that cash infusion to help them cope with the financial fallout from the coronavirus.
+As a second round of stimulus payments are being sent to Americans, scammers already are preying on people who have been waiting on that cash infusion to help them cope with the financial fallout from the COVID-19 pandemic.

 The IRS has warned that retirees need to be especially careful to avoid becoming victims of stimulus check scams.
 At any given time, older adults are frequent targets of scammers, who see them as an easy source of cash.
 However, seniors likely are facing more attempts to con them as thieves ramp up their efforts to take advantage of the current situation.